mrchrisster/MiSTer_SAM/README.md

 ## Attract Mode Configuration
 ### Arcade Horizontal or Vertical Only
-Change the "orientation" setting in the `MiSTer_SAM.ini` file to choose from only horizontal or vertical arcade games.
+Change the "orientation" setting in the `Super_Attract_Mode.ini` file to choose from only horizontal or vertical arcade games.

 ### Exclude
 Want to exclude certain arcade games?
-Just add them to `mraexclude` in the `MiSTer_SAM.ini` file.
+Just add them to `mraexclude` in the `Super_Attract_Mode.ini` file.

 ## FAQs